Venus USDC Price Hits $0.0229 (vUSDC)

-Venus USDC (vUSDC) traded 0% higher against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on January 7th.
-Venus USDC has a total market capitalization of $109.35 million and $111.35 million worth of Venus USDC was traded on exchanges in the last day.
-One Venus USDC token can now be bought for about $0.0229 or 0.00000052 BTC on major exchanges.
-During the last week, Venus USDC has traded up 0.1% against the dollar.
+Venus USDC (vUSDC) traded 0% higher against the U.S. dollar during the twenty-four hour period ending at 15:00 PM E.T. on January 10th.
+In the last week, Venus USDC has traded 0.1% higher against the U.S. dollar.
+Venus USDC has a market capitalization of $109.44 million and $100.29 million worth of Venus USDC was traded on exchanges in the last day.
+One Venus USDC token can now be purchased for about $0.0229 or 0.00000050 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.